History of sicilian mafia: from its origins to the present day

 Even if Riina's most grandiose plans did not come to fruition, he and his killers managed to wreak havoc like never before.
 The most famous were the murders of Judges Giovanni Falcone and Paolo Borselino.
 Their deaths shocked the whole of Italy.

 The state did not, however, back down - as Riina had intended - but launched its most aggressive offensive against the Mafia to date.
-The police action eventually led to the arrest of Salvatore Riina.
+The police action eventually led to Riina's arrest.
 He was caught in 1993.
 As were many other notable Mafia figures.

 The Mafia had to restructure itself.
 The chains of command were made less concentrated.
 Business still continued on an international scale.
 At the same time, the police forces had also steadily improved their anti-mafia actions, including cooperation between different countries.